topiaruss/spray/doc/tests/scheduler.rst

 ------------

 Build a mock database based on our Project requirements that can be accessed by the accessor we provide, below.
-This could be an other runtime datasource.
+This could be another runtime datasource.

     >>> import datetime
     >>> cd = datetime.datetime(2012, 1, 1, 0, 0)